-If either of the following indicator conditions occurs, contact your Toyota dealer.
+If any of the following indicator conditions occurs, contact your Toyota dealer.

 - The indicator light stays on except when the theft deterrent system is setting or activating.
-(See "Theft deterrent system".) - The indicator light does not start flashing when the key is removed from the ignition switch. - The indicator light flashes unsteady.
+(See "Theft deterrent system" in this section.) - The indicator light does not start flashing when the key is removed from the ignition switch. - The indicator light flashes unsteady.